How can we help you?

 Table1[[#Headers],[N]:[M]]

-Enter a structured reference into a formula
+Enter a structured reference in a formula

 Formulas with structured references are entered as usual.

 1.Start typing the table name.
-A drop-down list will show the names of all smart tables that are contained in the document.
+A drop-down list will show the names of all tables that are contained in the document.

 2.Select the name of the desired table using the mouse or the keyboard in one of the following ways: